a woman uses a spray bottle and a cloth to clean a surface

 Time for spring cleaning.

-I much prefer to use natural products around the house, both because they are cheaper and because they are healthier for my toddler and infant sons to be around since they are all over every surface.
+I much prefer to use natural products around the house, both because they are cheaper and because they are healthier for my children and animals to be around.
+Now that I have two birds and a lizard, I have to be careful about what kinds of chemicals they are exposed to because their respiratory systems are very sensitive to chemicals.

 Related: 5 Eco-Friendly (and cheap!)
 Paper Towel Alternatives